SharkSnack/shiren-2/content/dungeons/2-shuten-trail-easy.md

 Hunger Puppet makes an appearance on 6F.

 Hunger Puppet can sing a song that lowers Shiren's fullness by 5%.<br/>
-You can buy some Giant Riceballs in the next area, so it's not a big deal.
+You can buy some Huge Onigiri in the next area, so it's not a big deal.

 ### Shuten Halfway